Chapter 1: Thinking out of the Box

 In their defense, the participants just wanted the trainers to stop doing what they were doing and follow the rules.

 At this point, one of the trainers said “we are the only team following the rules!
 Don’t you remember what the rule is?
-There are no rules to play the game!”
+There are no rules to playing the game!”

 At the end of the team building, most of the participants felt frustrated.